 Supported OS: Android 2.0 to latest 5.0 Lollipop

 Supported brands: Samsung, HTC, Motorola, LG, Sony, ZTE, Huawei, Asus, Acer, Dell, Xiaomi, Meizu.

 Click the above button to download and install Android Manager on your computer.
 Currently, it's available for Windows and Mac OS X. The program will be launched automatically when the installation is completed.
 The next step is to click Transfer button as the below picture shows.

 Plug your Android phone to the computer with workable USB cable.
 And make sure Android USB drive is installed previously.
 Once the phone is recognized, Android Manager will ask your permission to turn on USB debugging on your phone, please type Yes to proceed.

-Go to the left column and click SMS.
+Click on Sms tab and go to the left column.
+Now click SMS.
 All messages will be shown on the right.
-Tick the SMS Threads you want to save and then click Save As.
-This brings up the file browser window.
+Tick the SMS Threads you want to save and click Export function.
+You will get three options: XLSX, CSV or Text.
+Select one and this brings up the file browser window.
 Find your desired place to save the SMS.
-Click save type and you get two options: .xml or .txt.
-Select one and click Save to save SMS to computer.
-However, txt is preferred.

 Printing messages from Android phone is really a piece of cake with Android Manager as you can see from the above tutorial.
 Actually, there are other useful functions not introduced in the article, such as sending sms via PC, back up and restore data from Android, manage apps and contacts on computer, download apps from Play Store.
 With this powerful Android management software, your digital life will be much easier than others.
 All of the dirty work will be taken cared by the app via PC client.